Last Updated on May 16, 2023 by Matt

 Defects of electric scooter lights

-Defects in electric scooter lights are common, especially in budget scooters.
-Usually, the light will simply die, and defects where lights get progressively weaker over time are much rarer.
+Defects in electric scooter lights are relatively common, especially in budget scooters.

 Upgrades, customizations, and after-market lights for electric scooters